DarceyLloyd/AFTC.PHP.Framework.Packagist/README.md

 - Visit https://github.com/DarceyLloyd/AFTC_PHP_Framework and download the AFTC PHP Framework zip
 - Extract the zip in your project root
 - Using composer navigate to your project root and type composer install
-- You are free then to work in the AFTC folder where you will find the standard model, view and controller folders.
-Along with helpers and modules
+- You are free then to work in the Application folder where you will find the standard model, view and controller folders.
+Along with helpers and libraries